autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-your-autoware-meta-repository/creating-autoware-meta-repository.md

-# Creating an Autoware meta-repository
+# Creating an Autoware Meta-Repository

-## What is Meta-repository?
+## What is a Meta-Repository?

 A meta-repository is a repository that contains references or information about other repositories.
 It serves as a central point of reference or coordination for multiple repositories.

 [Autoware](https://github.com/autowarefoundation/autoware) is a meta-repository.
 It contains references to several other repositories that provide source code used to realize autonomous driving.

-## How to create and customize your autoware meta-repository
+## How to Create and Customize Your Autoware Meta-Repository

-### 1. Create your autoware repository
+### 1. Create Your Autoware Repository

 Most of the packages within the Autoware meta-repository are designed to be vehicle-agnostic, meaning they are not tied to any specific vehicle type.
 However, when integrating Autoware with your vehicle, it becomes necessary to create vehicle-specific packages tailored to your specific vehicle's implementation.
 Once you've developed these vehicle-specific packages, you can incorporate references to them within your Autoware meta-repository.
 This allows you to combine and utilize Autoware's vehicle-agnostic packages with your custom, vehicle-specific packages.